rmcanany/SolidEdgeHousekeeper/README.md

 If you use the document Status functionality, you know that some settings place the file in read-only mode.
 These cannot normally be processed by Housekeeper.

 You can get around this by checking `Process files as Available regardless of document Status`.
-Set the option on the dialog shown below.
+Set the option on the **Configuration Tab -- Status Page** as shown below.

 ![Document Status](My%20Project/media/configuration_tab_status_page.png)